 6) 75% of the mattresses are reclaimed back by their original processors

-According to recent research by Bye Bye mattress, most companies hold liability for the old mattresses they process.
-Therefore, to effectively continue with efficient service delivery, they claim back most of their old mattresses for recycling.
-Just like the electronic appliances, most mattresses are now given back to them for recycling
+According to recent research by Bye Bye Mattress, most companies hold liability for the old mattresses they process.
+Therefore, to effectively continue efficient service delivery, they reclaim most of their old mattresses for recycling.
+Like electronic white goods appliances, most mattresses are now returned to them for recycling.

 7) Mattresses take up to a century to decompose

 During their makeup, the processing companies design mattresses in such a manner that they can last up to a decade when kept in good condition.
-Meaning, when tossed in a landfill, these materials may take centuries before they fully return to Earth.
-The plastic components of the mattresses including the foam can even take another decade before they fully decompose.
+Meaning when tossed in a landfill, these materials may take centuries before they fully return to Earth.
+The plastic components of the mattresses, including the foam, can take another decade to decompose fully.

-8) For every tonne of mattress recycled there is 1.5 tonnes of Carbon (IV) Oxide savings in the greenhouse.
+8) For every tonne of mattress recycled there are 1.5 tonnes of Carbon (IV) Oxide savings in the greenhouse.

-During the course of decomposition, the synthetic fibres and the plastic components of the mattresses reacts with the air to form carbon (IV) oxide gas.
-According to research 1.5 tonnes of this gas is released from a chemical reaction that involves only a tonne of old mattresses.
+During the course of decomposition, the synthetic fibers and the plastic components of the mattresses react with the air to form carbon (IV) oxide gas.
+According to research, 1.5 tonnes of this gas is released from a chemical reaction that involves only a tonne of old mattresses.

 9) For every tonne of mattress recycled there is 25 cubic metres of landfill space preserved

 Just as aforementioned, mattresses are overly large in size.
 Hence, they tend to fill up the landfills faster as compared to other types of litres that are tossed into the landfills.
-A tonne of old mattresses can cover up an approximate of 25 cubic metres of landfill space.
+A tonne of old mattresses can cover up to approximately 25 cubic metres of landfill space.

 10) Most companies recommend DR3 method in mattress recycling

-Recycling a mattress was always a daunting task until the initiation of the now commonly used, DR3 method.
+Recycling a mattress was always daunting until the now commonly used DR3 method was initiated.
 In this method, the old mattress is diverted, reduced, reused and finally recycled.
-In fact, this method has been a huge spike in mattress recycling business among various states and countries.
+In fact, this method has been a huge spike in the mattress recycling business among various states and countries.

 11) Globally, only 40% of used mattresses are recycled

-Paul’s Rubbish Removal in Sydney are the experts in all things removed and disposed of.
+Paul’s Rubbish Removal in Sydney is the experts in removing all types of junk.
 We specialise in removing old and broken mattresses from your home or apartment.
 Our qualified team can reliably and safely haul your mattress away for you and recycle it.
 All you need to do is contact us on 0407 125 125 and we’ll handle the rest.